wallarm/product-documentation/docs/2.18/admin-en/configure-parameters-en.md

 * `off` → the filtering node:

     * Does not analyze whether incoming requests contain malicious payloads of the following types: [input validation attacks](../about-wallarm-waf/protecting-against-attacks.md#input-validation-attacks), [vpatch attacks](../user-guides/rules/vpatch-rule.md), or [attacks detected based on regular expressions](../user-guides/rules/regex-rule.md).
-    * Blocks all requests originated from [blacklisted IP addresses](../user-guides/blacklist.md).
+    * Blocks all requests originated from [denylisted IP addresses](../user-guides/denylist.md).
 * `monitoring` → the filtering node:
     * Analyzes whether incoming requests contain malicious payloads of the following types: [input validation attacks](../about-wallarm-waf/protecting-against-attacks.md#input-validation-attacks), [vpatch attacks](../user-guides/rules/vpatch-rule.md), or [attacks detected based on regular expressions](../user-guides/rules/regex-rule.md).
 If malicious requests are detected, the filtering node uploads them to the Wallarm Cloud.
-    * Blocks all requests originated from [blacklisted IP addresses](../user-guides/blacklist.md).
+    * Blocks all requests originated from [denylisted IP addresses](../user-guides/denylist.md).
 * `block` → the filtering node:
     * Analyzes whether incoming requests contain malicious payloads of the following types: [input validation attacks](../about-wallarm-waf/protecting-against-attacks.md#input-validation-attacks), [vpatch attacks](../user-guides/rules/vpatch-rule.md), or [attacks detected based on regular expressions](../user-guides/rules/regex-rule.md).
 If malicious requests are detected, the filtering node uploads them to the Wallarm Cloud.
     * Blocks requests containing malicious payloads.
-    * Blocks all requests originated from [blacklisted IP addresses](../user-guides/blacklist.md).
+    * Blocks all requests originated from [denylisted IP addresses](../user-guides/denylist.md).

 The value can include variables that are available after receiving a request string and headers.
 This can be used for applying various policies for various clients: